 within three days of notification by VR, at the customer's home or other address specified by VR.

-8.6.2 Products Returned
+8.5 DME Products Returned

 If goods or equipment purchased with VR funds are subsequently returned to the contractor, or exchanged or replaced by the contractor, the contractor must notify the VR office in writing.